ADHD

 Impulsivity: Interrupting and Acting Without Thinking

 Children with ADHD often interrupt and struggle to wait their turn.
-Impulsivity and eagerness to share thoughts and ideas may cause these behaviors.
+Impulsivity and eagerness to share thoughts and ideas may cause these behaviours.
 This is because they may be impatient and unable to delay gratification.
-They can also lead to conflict with others and difficulty learning and socializing.
+They can also lead to conflict with others and difficulty learning and socialising.

 ADHD Impulsivity in Adults

 ADHD impulsivity may have significant implications for an adult's life, causing issues at work, in relationships, and in other areas.
-It can appear in a variety of ways, including:
+Many adults with Attention Deficit Hyperactivity Disorder ADHD struggle with focus, regulation, and routine.
+The signs of ADHD impulsivity in adults can appear in a variety of ways, including:

 Subtle Manifestations: Restlessness and Difficulty in Task Switching